opentorah/opentorah/README.md

 I want to do certain things with the astronomical calendar as described by Rambam in Chapters 11-19:

-* code Rambam's calculations (and verify Rambam's numerical examples)
-* analyze correspondence with the fixed calendar
+-[ ] code Rambam's calculations (and verify Rambam's numerical examples) -[ ] reconstruct actual parameters from the numbers given by Rambam -[ ] verify Rambam's tables and rounding decisions against his models -[ ] analyze impact of various misprints on the sighting calculations -[ ] analyze correspondence with the fixed calendar
-* reconstruct models that Rambam uses, in contemporary (ancient Greek?) terminology and notation
-* describe the models with diagrams and formulae
+-[ ] reconstruct models that Rambam uses, in contemporary (ancient Greek?) terminology and notation -[ ] describe the models with diagrams and formulae
-* reconstruct parameters of the models from the numbers given by Rambam
-* verify Rambam's tables and rounding decisions his models
-* extract Rambam's criteria of visibility of the new moon
-* see how Rambam's calculations of the moon visibility compare to the current models
-* translate relevant chapters into English
+-[ ] reconstruct parameters of the models from the numbers given by Rambam -[ ] see how Rambam's calculations of the moon visibility compare to the current models -[ ] translate relevant chapters into English
-* calculate halachic times for a day (zmanim)
+-[ ] calculate halachic times (zmanim)

 ##Early Jewish Years